uvalib/monorepo/src/biographicalDir.md

 McClelland, Ward.
 Independent sales representative based in Chicago.
 ML/RH sales representative in the South, 1937–38.

 Miller, Lewis.
 Joined RH, 1936; RH sales manager, 1938– ; vice-president, RH, 19xx–1967.
-Klopfer credited him for RH being as bignas it was (GBN interview, 1978).
+Klopfer credited him for RH being as big as it was (GBN interview, 1978).

 Nourse, Floyd.
 ML sales representative for the West Coast, 1928/29–36.
 Also represented Doubleday Dollar Books.